Lamer87/Space_Engineers_DLC_unlocker/README.md

 - ⚠️ ***Troubleshooting:***

-  - 🦠 If your antivirus say something, make an exception for the "steam_api64.dll" file.
+  - 🦠 If your antivirus detects anything, make an exception for the "steam_api64.dll" file.
-    (it's safe, but software houses don't like it when you play their games for free)
+    it's safe, but software houses don't like it when you play their games (or dlcs) for free.

-  - 🛡️ If you get the "Windows protected your PC" message when you launch "CreamAPI_Tool.cmd":
+  - 🛡️ If you get the message "Windows protected your PC" when you launch "CreamAPI_Tool.cmd":
-    <details><summary>click here for a little guide.</summary><p>
+    <details><summary>click here to show a little guide.</summary><p>

     ————————————————————————————————————————
     ————————————————————————————————————————

-    It may happen that Windows shows you this message to prevent the execution of the file, which is obviously not certified, it is just a batch that moves/copies/deletes files related to CreamAPI.
+    It may happen that Windows shows you this message to prevent the execution of the file, which is obviously just a batch that moves/copies/deletes files related to CreamAPI.

     How to run the Tool: